 The first step to attracting a suitable partner to you, is to recognize who you are!

-All of us have some amount of growing up years' emotional hurt, scars, and fears.
-Usually the interaction patterns and styles we develop to protect ourselves from further emotional damage as children, we continue as adults until we wake up to the limitations of our familiar ways.
+All of us have some amount of growing up years' emotional hurt and scars.
+The interaction patterns we develop as protection from emotional damage as children, we continue as adults until we realize the limitations of these familiar ways.

-Have you ever noticed that despite not feeling satisfied by it, you attract a certain type of relationship pattern?
+Have you ever noticed that despite feeling unsatisfied by it, you attract a certain type of relationship pattern?